 On this recent trip, naturalist Laura Lilly’s narration of the action was equally as exciting as the events all around us.
 At one point Laura spotted an identifiable tail fluke of the juvenile humpback “London” that she had participating in naming (the pattern on the fluke resembles Big Ben.)
 Although she claims that naming whales does not make them pets, it was very clear from the tremor of her voice and the animation of her description that she is emotionally attached to these majestic creatures that she knows so well.
 Whales travel from where they were born off the coast of the Dominican Republic to Stellwagen Bank to feed May to November.
 Feeding on the rich variety at Stellwagen ensures that when they return to the Caribbean and begin their fast, they will have built up reserves of fat to last through the breeding season.

 Whales, like sharks and other marine animals, help regulate the ocean food chain by ensuring that certain species do not overpopulate the ocean; they also contribute to the nutrient mixing necessary to a healthy sea.
 These enormous fascinating creatures belong to the cetacean species, along with dolphins and porpoises.
 All of these animals have become a part of a huge economic engine, drawing audiences and bringing in millions of tourism dollars across the globe.
 “Seeing these animals up close and personal is like seeing a national treasure,” commented W2O’s Anne Peacher.

 “Good for you; good for our ocean” is a saying here at Women Working for Ocean.
-Afternoons like this remind of how we are inextricably linked to our most precious resource and its inhabitants.
+We are linked, wholeheartedly to our most precious resource and its inhabitants.

 Learn more about whales from the Anderson Cabot Center for Ocean Life at the New England Aquarium.